PLSysSec/haybale/README.md

 ### 4. Use built-in analyses

-`haybale` currently includes two built-in analyses:
+`haybale` currently includes two simple built-in analyses:
 [`get_possible_return_values_of_func`], which describes all the possible values a function could return for any input, and [`find_zero_of_func`], which finds a set of inputs to a function such that it returns `0`.